A Short bio

-I'm not big on about pages, and spewing out random details about my work and ordinary life.
-I've done some of that on the front page of this site.
+I'm not big on Bio’s, and spewing out random details about my work and ordinary life.
+I've done some of that on the front page of this site, and above.
 But, how about an FAQ?
-Here are some of the common questions I get often:
+Here are some common questions I often get:

 When we're you born?
 July 1, 1979, two months premature.
 I like to remind my wife, and family, that I'm a walking miracle, and they need to treat me as such.
 And I still need naps because I'm catching up on sleep from being a premature baby.
 This excuse has not worked well.

 Where have you lived?
 Born in Long Beach California.
 I lived in Southern California until I was twenty five.
 God punished me, and sent me to a cold and sunless world called Western Michigan (2004-2007).
 A brief stint in Colorado, thank you Lord (2007-2009), and now Kansas City, Missouri since 2009.
 Go Chiefs!

 Do you have a family?
 Met my wife senior year of high school.
 Been with this lovely lady since 1996, unless you count the brief breakup that lasted one semester of college.
 I thought it was mutual until two days later when I changed my mind.
 She relented after I convinced her of the emptiness she'd experience without me.
 We got married June 2, 2001.

 My wife is a saint for putting up with my shenanigans.
 We have three boys, girl, and a daughter in heaven.
 And a dog which lives in our imaginations.

 Where'd you go to school?
 Long Beach Unified: Burcham Elementary, Valley Christian for middle and high school, Cypress Community College (1997-99), Biola Univeristy (1999-2001), go Eagles, B.A. in Christian Eduction, Calvin Theological Seminary (2004-2007), M.A..
 School of Hard Knocks, daily.